 We may collect, use, store and transfer different kinds of personal data about you, which we have grouped together as follows:

-This includes your address, e-mail address and phone number(s), and if you are a healthcare professional, the organisation you work for.
+This includes your address, e-mail address and phone number(s), and in some cases, the organisation you work for.

-This includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access the Service Directories.
+This includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access the Website.

-This includes information gathered from cookies about how you use and interact with the Service Directories.
+This includes information gathered from cookies about how you use and interact with the Website.

 4. Use and legal basis for processing personal data